MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-guiallowed-method.md

  If the code runs on Microsoft Dynamics NAV Application Server, then the message will not be displayed.

 > [!NOTE]
->  If the [MESSAGE Method \(Dialog\)](../../methods-auto/dialog/dialog-message-method.md) or the [ERROR Method \(Dialog\)](../../methods-auto/dialog/dialog-error-method.md) is called when the code is running on Microsoft Dynamics NAV Application Server, then the message is written to the event log of the operating system.
+> If the [Message Method \(Dialog\)](../../methods-auto/dialog/dialog-message-method.md) or the [Error Method \(Dialog\)](../../methods-auto/dialog/dialog-error-method.md) is called when the code is running on Microsoft Dynamics NAV Application Server, then the message is written to the event log of the operating system.

 ## See Also

 [System Data Type](system-data-type.md)
 [Getting Started with AL](../../devenv-get-started.md)
 [Developing Extensions](../../devenv-dev-overview.md)